leodambrosi/office_weather/README.md

 Measuring Co2 and Temperature in closed environments (office, home).

-People are sensitive to high levels of Co2 or uncomfortably hot work environments, so we want to have some numbers.
+People are sensitive to high levels of Co2 in closed envorinments, so we want to have some numbers to monitor it.

 # requirements